Announcing: Focus on Microscopy 2018 March 25-28, 2018

 The next Focus on Microscopy

-The website will be updated in the coming time with the relevant information
+The website will soon be updated in the coming time with the new location

-for the FOM2018 JeJu, Korea conference.
+and relevant information of the upcoming FOM2018.
 To be kept informed about the conference please leave your email

 For the present the information on the site still reflects the Bordeaux 2017 conference